Spirochetes

 • As an index of the response of treatment in rheumatic fever.

-• It is tested by passive agglutination using latex particles coated with an anti-CRP antibody.
+• C-Reactive Proteins are tested by passive agglutination using latex particles coated with an anti-CRP antibody.

 Question 2.
 Lab investigations of pneumococci.